trans-hues/trans-resist/README.md

 # trans-resist
-Digital security and protest advice for trans and LGBTQIA+ people in 2020.
+Advice and resources on digital security, protesting, organizing, and strategizing for trans and LGBTQIA+ people in 2020.

 ## Table of contents